Patches or Mouchets: Beautifying the Face

 - The Concealing, upon a pimple.

-“Though I have seen with patience the cap diminishing to the size of a patch, I have not with the same unconcern observed the patch enlarging itself to the size of a cap … All young ladies, who find it difficult to wean themselves from patches all at once, shall be allowed to wear them in whatever number, size, or figure they please, on such parts of the body as are, or should be, most covered from sight.
-And any lady who prefers the simplicity of such ornaments to the glare of her jewels, shall, upon disposing of the said jewels for the benefit of the foundling or any other hospital, be permitted to wear as many patches on her face as she has contributed … to so laudable a benefaction, and so the public benefited, and patches, though not ornamental, be honourable to see.'”
+“Though I have seen with patience the cap diminishing to the size of a patch, I have not with the same unconcern observed the patch enlarging itself to the size of a cap … all those young ladies, who find it difficult to wean themselves from patches all at once, shall be allowed to wear them in whatever number, size, or figure they please, on such parts of the body as are, or should be, most covered from sight.
+And any lady who prefers the simplicity of such ornaments to the glare of her jewels, shall, upon disposing of the said jewels for the benefit of the foundling or any other hospital, be permitted to wear as many patches on her face as she has contributed … to so laudable a benefaction. … the public will be benefited; and patches, though not ornamental, be honourable to the sex.”

-In 1766, patches although still “a fine lady’s necessities … seem[ed] … to have fallen from their high estate.”
+In 1766, a year before 16-year-old Marie-Louise Thérèse of Savoy-Carignan married the Prince de Lamballe, patches although still “a fine lady’s necessities … seem[ed] … to have fallen from their high estate.”
 Fashion books were no longer describing patches or mouchets as imperative to a woman’s toilette, and woman were no longer insisting on wearing them.
 Times were changing.
 The makeup worn in the early 1700s — heavy white foundation created from white lead, egg white, and other white substances overlaid with white powder, wide swaths of rouge on the cheeks, and reddened lips — was, by the end of the century, still pale but less white with rouge applied in an upside down triangular shape.
 As women’s faces began to represent a more natural appearance.
 The English doctor Thomas Addison noted, “every patch argued a pimple; and to wash away this impression, an inundation of cold creams and lotions rushed in from the Continent.”